BYLAWS OF THE ADELANTE PROGRESSIVE CAUCUS

 The Chair, Secretary, Treasurer and one At-Large Member will serve for two years and be voted upon in even-numbered years.

 The Vice-Chair, Chairs from State Congressional Districts and one At-Large Member will serve for two years and be voted upon in odd-numbered years.
-The exception will be that the initial election of these officers will be in 2018, and they will serve for one year.
+The number of officers changing in odd-numbered years will be five.

 No member of the Executive Committee shall serve more than three full, consecutive terms in the same position.
 Then a break of at least one full term away from that position is required.